Isma'il Pasha of Egypt: Deposition by Abdulhamid and exile

 This control of the country by Europeans was unacceptable to many Egyptians, who united behind a disaffected Colonel Ahmed Urabi.
 The Urabi Revolt consumed Egypt.
 Hoping the revolt could relieve him of European control, Isma'il did little to oppose Urabi and gave into his demands to dissolve the government.
 Britain and France took the matter seriously, and insisted in May 1879 on the reinstatement of the British and French ministers.
 With the country largely in the hands of Urabi, Isma'il could not agree, and had little interest in doing so.
 As a result, the British, and French governments pressured the Ottoman Sultan Abdülhamid II to depose Isma'il Pasha, and this was done on 26 June 1879.
 The more pliable Tewfik Pasha, Ismail's eldest son, was made his successor.
 Isma'il Pasha left Egypt and initially went into exile to Resina, today Ercolano near Naples, until 1885 when he was eventually permitted by Sultan Abdülhamid II to retire to his palace in Emirgan on the Bosporus in Constantinople.
 There he remained, more or less a state prisoner, until his death.
 He was later buried in Cairo.

 Language of the administration

 During his reign, Ismail replaced Ottoman Turkish with Egyptian Arabic as the language of the administration, in a move to further mark the independence of Egypt relative to Constantinople.
-On the 25th of November 1866, during the inauguration of Egypt's first parliament, Ismail gave the commencement speech to the assembly in Arabic.
+On 25 November 1866, during the inauguration of Egypt's first parliament, Ismail gave the commencement speech to the assembly in Arabic.
 In the following decades, Arabic would further expand and eventually replace Turkish in the army and in administration, leaving Turkish to be used only in correspondence with the Ottoman Sultan in Constantinople.